FabricioCrespo/deploy_ai_models_yt/README.md

-# deploy_ai_models_yt
+# deploying_ai_models_yt
-This repositoy cointains all assigments in Deplay AI models subject
+This repositoy cointains all assigments in Deploy AI models subject.